Benefits of Carbon Dioxide

 Plants on earth evolved millions of years ago when CO2 concentrations were nearly FOUR times higher than today (i.e. 1000-1200 parts per million which is the optimum for plants) and so today all plants are starved for CO2 which is the primary limit on growth.

 As a consequence of recent CO2 starvation, evolution has driven the creation of new categories of plants (C4 types versus the original C3 types) which are able to grow in slightly lower CO2 concentrations .

 Indeed ALL commercial greenhouses require heavy duty CO2 generators to make up the CO2 deficit.

-Because humans have increased the amount of CO2 in the air, the total mass of plant life on earth has increased perhaps from 10-20% to include grass, shrubs, trees, and cereal crops that people eat feeding MILLIONS .
+Because CO2 has fortuitously and beneficially increased, as global temperatures naturally warm since the last ice age and the oceans outgas, the total mass of plant life on earth has increased perhaps from 10-20% to include grass, shrubs, trees, and cereal crops that people eat feeding MILLIONS .
 This is DIRECTLY measurable because the seasonal swings in CO2, as measured at Mauna Loa in Hawaii and other at stations, which is attributable to summer plant growth and winter decay have increased by this amount .
 This extra growth is also clearly visible in photographic surveys taken by satellites from orbit .

 Of course, as a consequence of CO2 fertilization, the greatly enhanced plant growth also requires more water.
 Fortunately however, excess CO2 causes plants, including those used for food, to use water more efficiently and even to grow more food with less water than was originally required.
 The net result of excess CO2 is thus to expand the amount of arable land available for growing food especially in arid and semi-arid locales .